 Environmental problems make headlines every day.
 Understanding the complex scientific and social issues behind these headlines, coupled with the ability to critically solve these problems, is a requirement in the work place today.
-This need not only applies to those individuals in the STEM fields but to everyone across the education spectrum.
+This need not only applies to those in STEM fields but to everyone across the education spectrum.

-ESF is ranked among the nation's top universities in the 2012 edition of U.S. News and World Report's annual list of America's Best Colleges.
+ESF is ranked among the nation's top universities in the 2017 edition of U.S. News and World Report's annual list of America's Best Colleges.
 ESF was listed among the “Best National Universities” and one of the Top 50 Public National Universities.
 According to the 2011 ORP Annual Report, approximately 87% of the faculty are engaged in more than 506 research projects.

-We are proud to serve New York State students and educators through the ESF in the High School and ESF Science Corps program
+We are proud to serve New York State students and educators through the ESF in the High School and ESF Science Corps program.

 A school/college partnership program that enables qualified students to: